 To show how a high-level language allows programmers to code algorithms, we describe the C code of two algorithms introduced in Chapter 1.
-The first one, shown in figure 2.3, is the Euclid algorithm that finds the greatest common divisor of two positive integers a and b.
+The first one, shown in Figure 2.3, is the Euclid algorithm that finds the greatest common divisor of two positive integers a and b.
 The greatest common divisor of two numbers is the largest number that divides both.
 A simple method to find that divisor is to factorize both numbers and multiply common factors.

 Figure 2.3 The C code of the Euclid algorithm that finds the greatest common divisor of two positive integers.